samboylan11/PneumoniaCNN/README.md

 # PneumoniaCNN
-CNN that can predict whether someone has pneumonia based off an XRay
+CNN that can predict whether someone has pneumonia based off an XRay with 89% accuracy.